 Who manages the food bank?

 The food bank is managed by a board of directors.
-We also have an executive director, operations manager, inventory coordinator and client services specialist that work with over 100 volunteers each week.
+We also have an executive director, operations manager, operations assistant and client services specialist that work with over 100 volunteers each week.

 If you are interested in more information, stop by or contact us.
 We are happy to provide a tour for small groups of 5-12 people!